 You will learn to manage and integrate the technical requirements for theatre, live events, musicals, opera and concerts.
 You will graduate equipped with the broad range of experience and knowledge required for a leadership role in the industry.

-You will learn the theory and practice of stage management, lighting, sound, technical drawing and video for live performance and production management.
+You will learn the theory and practice of stage management, lighting, sound, technical drawing and video for live performance.
 Supported by industry guests and mentors, you will acquire a high level of practical, hands-on experience in live productions as a production stage manager, lighting, sound or video designer, technical supervisor and as technical crew during NIDA’s mainstage production seasons.

 In your final year, you will have the opportunity to do industry placements with arts companies, festivals and practitioners of your choice to build real world experience and professional networks as you embark upon a sustainable career in the arts as a highly sought-after technical theatre and stage management practitioner.